biona001/ghostknockoff-gwas-reproducibility/README.md

 # Reproducibility scripts for analyzing GWAS summary statistics via GhostKnockoffs

 :warning: Note these source codes are *purely for review and reproducibility purposes*.
-Users interested in running the overall pipeline should proceed to the main [GhostKnockoffGWAS page](https://github.com/biona001/GhostKnockoffGWAS).
+Users interested in running the overall pipeline should proceed to the main [CITLasso page](https://github.com/biona001/CITLasso).

 ![fig1](Results/Rect_Manhtn.GhostKnockoffLasso_group_Meta-analysis.jpg)